 The shoreline is dotted with simple docks for fishing boats, mom and pop restaurants, rustic cabins for rent, and small shops selling assorted miscellaneous items.
 One of the most memorable visuals is a long wooden pier that stretches out into the lake waters.
 The pier is covered, and the geometric pattern of the wooden posts and railings artistically highlight the sunlight shimmering on this pure body of water.
 Motorized vehicles are prohibited on Lake Zirahuen, with the exception of two or three tour boats which operate on the weekends only.

 This village of fishermen and farmers has a fierce passion for music.
-The music bands of Zirahuen are famous thought the country.
+The musical bands of Zirahuen are famous throughout the country.
 Also famous are the women's choir and their festive dance groups.

-According to historian Eduardo Ruiz, Purepecha Emperor Siguangua ordered a rest house built near the lake, where according to the legend, the Princess of Zirahuen was transformed into moonlight by the sacred hummingbird who stole her soul.
+According to historian Eduardo Ruiz, Purepecha Emperor Siguangua ordered a rest house to be built near the lake, where according to legend, the Princess of Zirahuen was transformed into moonlight by the sacred hummingbird who stole her soul.
 Her beloved, Cuitzeman, searched for her endlessly at night until the mother goddess Cuerauperi led him to the lake, where the Princess rose from the water, dragging him down with her to rest forevermore in the lake's dark depths.
 Yet another version of the legend has it that no woman has ever drowned in this lake, but the Princess continues to pull men down into its reaches.
-The lake's contrasts, from deep blue to jade, hint at another yet to be debunked fantasy: that the lake's deep inlets lead to the Pacific Ocean.
+The lake's contrasts, from deep blue to jade, hint at another yet-to-be-debunked fantasy: that the lake's deep inlets lead to the Pacific Ocean.

 No one has proved that they don't.